natrius/natrius/README.md

 ---

+When not mapping or learning, you'll probably find me experimenting with new recipes or simnply gaming.
 If you're passionate about open data, open source, or just want to chat about maps, photography, or TTRPGs, feel free to reach out!
 Let's connect and share ideas. 😊